kawax/laravel-bluesky/docs/socialite.md

 ## Unauthenticated

-If the `OAuthSession` is null or does not contain a refresh_token, an `Unauthenticated` exception will be raised and you will be redirected to the `login` route, just like in normal Laravel behavior.
+If the `OAuthSession` is null or does not contain a refresh_token, an `Unauthenticated` exception will be raised, and you will be redirected to the `login` route, just like in normal Laravel behavior.

 ```php
 use Revolution\Bluesky\Facades\Bluesky;